ljw1004/csharpspec/csharp/attributes.md

 results in a compile-time error because it attempts to use `Class1` as an attribute class when `Class1` is not an attribute class.

 Certain contexts permit the specification of an attribute on more than one target.
-A program can explicitly specify the target by including an *attribute-target-specifier*.
-When an attribute is placed at the global level, a *global-attribute-target-specifier* is required.
-In all other locations, a reasonable default is applied, but an *attribute-target-specifier* can be used to affirm or override the default in certain ambiguous cases (or to just affirm the default in non-ambiguous cases).
-Thus, typically, *attribute-target-specifier* s can be omitted except at the global level.
+A program can explicitly specify the target by including an *attribute_target_specifier*.
+When an attribute is placed at the global level, a *global_attribute_target_specifier* is required.
+In all other locations, a reasonable default is applied, but an *attribute_target_specifier* can be used to affirm or override the default in certain ambiguous cases (or to just affirm the default in non-ambiguous cases).
+Thus, typically, *attribute_target_specifier*s can be omitted except at the global level.
 The potentially ambiguous contexts are resolved as follows:

--  An attribute specified at global scope can apply either to the target assembly or the target module.
-No default exists for this context, so an *attribute-target-specifier* is always required in this context.
-The presence of the `assembly` *attribute-target-specifier* indicates that the attribute applies to the target assembly; the presence of the `module` *attribute-target-specifier* indicates that the attribute applies to the target module.
+*  An attribute specified at global scope can apply either to the target assembly or the target module.
+No default exists for this context, so an *attribute_target_specifier* is always required in this context.
+The presence of the `assembly` *attribute_target_specifier* indicates that the attribute applies to the target assembly; the presence of the `module` *attribute_target_specifier* indicates that the attribute applies to the target module.
--  An attribute specified on a delegate declaration can apply either to the delegate being declared or to its return value.
-In the absence of an *attribute-target-specifier*, the attribute applies to the delegate.
-The presence of the `type` *attribute-target-specifier* indicates that the attribute applies to the delegate; the presence of the `return` *attribute-target-specifier* indicates that the attribute applies to the return value.
+*  An attribute specified on a delegate declaration can apply either to the delegate being declared or to its return value.
+In the absence of an *attribute_target_specifier*, the attribute applies to the delegate.
+The presence of the `type` *attribute_target_specifier* indicates that the attribute applies to the delegate; the presence of the `return` *attribute_target_specifier* indicates that the attribute applies to the return value.
--  An attribute specified on a method declaration can apply either to the method being declared or to its return value.
-In the absence of an *attribute-target-specifier*, the attribute applies to the method.
-The presence of the `method` *attribute-target-specifier* indicates that the attribute applies to the method; the presence of the `return` *attribute-target-specifier* indicates that the attribute applies to the return value.
+*  An attribute specified on a method declaration can apply either to the method being declared or to its return value.
+In the absence of an *attribute_target_specifier*, the attribute applies to the method.
+The presence of the `method` *attribute_target_specifier* indicates that the attribute applies to the method; the presence of the `return` *attribute_target_specifier* indicates that the attribute applies to the return value.
--  An attribute specified on an operator declaration can apply either to the operator being declared or to its return value.
-In the absence of an *attribute-target-specifier*, the attribute applies to the operator.
-The presence of the `method` *attribute-target-specifier* indicates that the attribute applies to the operator; the presence of the `return` *attribute-target-specifier* indicates that the attribute applies to the return value.
+*  An attribute specified on an operator declaration can apply either to the operator being declared or to its return value.
+In the absence of an *attribute_target_specifier*, the attribute applies to the operator.
+The presence of the `method` *attribute_target_specifier* indicates that the attribute applies to the operator; the presence of the `return` *attribute_target_specifier* indicates that the attribute applies to the return value.
--  An attribute specified on an event declaration that omits event accessors can apply to the event being declared, to the associated field (if the event is not abstract), or to the associated add and remove methods.
-In the absence of an *attribute-target-specifier*, the attribute applies to the event.
-The presence of the `event` *attribute-target-specifier* indicates that the attribute applies to the event; the presence of the `field` *attribute-target-specifier* indicates that the attribute applies to the field; and the presence of the `method` *attribute-target-specifier* indicates that the attribute applies to the methods.
+*  An attribute specified on an event declaration that omits event accessors can apply to the event being declared, to the associated field (if the event is not abstract), or to the associated add and remove methods.
+In the absence of an *attribute_target_specifier*, the attribute applies to the event.
+The presence of the `event` *attribute_target_specifier* indicates that the attribute applies to the event; the presence of the `field` *attribute_target_specifier* indicates that the attribute applies to the field; and the presence of the `method` *attribute_target_specifier* indicates that the attribute applies to the methods.
--  An attribute specified on a get accessor declaration for a property or indexer declaration can apply either to the associated method or to its return value.
-In the absence of an *attribute-target-specifier*, the attribute applies to the method.
-The presence of the `method` *attribute-target-specifier* indicates that the attribute applies to the method; the presence of the `return` *attribute-target-specifier* indicates that the attribute applies to the return value.
+*  An attribute specified on a get accessor declaration for a property or indexer declaration can apply either to the associated method or to its return value.
+In the absence of an *attribute_target_specifier*, the attribute applies to the method.
+The presence of the `method` *attribute_target_specifier* indicates that the attribute applies to the method; the presence of the `return` *attribute_target_specifier* indicates that the attribute applies to the return value.
--  An attribute specified on a set accessor for a property or indexer declaration can apply either to the associated method or to its lone implicit parameter.
-In the absence of an *attribute-target-specifier*, the attribute applies to the method.
-The presence of the `method` *attribute-target-specifier* indicates that the attribute applies to the method; the presence of the `param` *attribute-target-specifier* indicates that the attribute applies to the parameter; the presence of the `return` *attribute-target-specifier* indicates that the attribute applies to the return value.
+*  An attribute specified on a set accessor for a property or indexer declaration can apply either to the associated method or to its lone implicit parameter.
+In the absence of an *attribute_target_specifier*, the attribute applies to the method.
+The presence of the `method` *attribute_target_specifier* indicates that the attribute applies to the method; the presence of the `param` *attribute_target_specifier* indicates that the attribute applies to the parameter; the presence of the `return` *attribute_target_specifier* indicates that the attribute applies to the return value.
--  An attribute specified on an add or remove accessor declaration for an event declaration can apply either to the associated method or to its lone parameter.
-In the absence of an *attribute-target-specifier*, the attribute applies to the method.
-The presence of the `method` *attribute-target-specifier* indicates that the attribute applies to the method; the presence of the `param` *attribute-target-specifier* indicates that the attribute applies to the parameter; the presence of the `return` *attribute-target-specifier* indicates that the attribute applies to the return value.
+*  An attribute specified on an add or remove accessor declaration for an event declaration can apply either to the associated method or to its lone parameter.
+In the absence of an *attribute_target_specifier*, the attribute applies to the method.
+The presence of the `method` *attribute_target_specifier* indicates that the attribute applies to the method; the presence of the `param` *attribute_target_specifier* indicates that the attribute applies to the parameter; the presence of the `return` *attribute_target_specifier* indicates that the attribute applies to the return value.

-In other contexts, inclusion of an *attribute-target-specifier* is permitted but unnecessary.
+In other contexts, inclusion of an *attribute_target_specifier* is permitted but unnecessary.
 For instance, a class declaration may either include or omit the specifier `type`:

 ```csharp
 [type: Author("Brian Kernighan")]